monkeylittle/monkeylittle/_posts/2017-02-08-adding-persistent-volumes-to-jenkins-with-kubernetes-volumes.md

 *************************************************************
 {% endhighlight %}

 Now armed with the administrator password you can proceed through the setup screens.
 What is happening in the background is that the modifications to the data in JENKINS_HOME is being written to the container layer of the filesystem.
-Next we want to ssh onto the Kubernetes Node and kill the jenkins docker container.
+Next, we want to ssh onto the Kubernetes Node and kill the Jenkins docker container.

 {% highlight bash %}
 $ minikube ssh